larson-group/clubb_release/Readme.txt

 could be fixed to the COAMPS-LES value at each timestep, while the other fields will evolve as in the standard single-column run.

-Currently, we have only tested the code with GrADS data from COAMPS-LES and netCDF data from SAM-LES.
-Data from CLUBB also appears to work, but should result in similar results not using input_fields and so is less useful.
+Currently, we have only tested the code with GrADS data from COAMPS-LES.
+Data from CLUBB also works, but should result in similar results to not using input_fields and so is less useful.

 The relevant namelist files are in the input/<Model Case>_model.in files.
 The variable l_input_fields enabled the code when true, and then a separate namelist called &setfields is used to control which variables are read in.

-To execute an input fields run, you need to set the 'datafile' variable in the setfields namelist to the location of the data files, and set 'input_'<varname> to .true. for those fields for which you want to use a fixed value from the LES dataset at the beginning of each timestep.
+To execute an input fields run, you need to set the 'datafile' variable in the setfields namelist to the location of the data files, and set 'input_'<varname>
+to .true. for those fields for which you want to use a fixed value from the LES dataset at the beginning of each timestep.

 Nota bene:  The GrADS data files cannot have a time increment less than 1mn.